stephane-caron/pink_bench/README.md

 ## See also

-- [ik\_qpbenchmark]: A test set for QP solvers with differential IK problems generated on the pink bench.
+- [ik\_qpbenchmark](https://github.com/qpsolvers/ik_qpbenchmark): A test set for QP solvers with differential IK problems generated on the pink bench.